-I started to appreciate Burberry colognes only in the last few years, Brit Rhythm was the first blind buy I won on eBay auction.
+I started to appreciate Burberry colognes only in the last few years, and Brit Rhythm was the first blind buy I won on eBay auction.
 Then came Sport with its red elastic band, London, Brit, Brit Rhythm Intense, Brit Splash, and recently Touch.
-I don't have Burberry Man and Mr. Burberry series yet, and I am unsure whether to buy Weekend and The Beat, the latter has a very poor longevity and sillage when tested on my skin.
-So far I overlooked Touch, perhaps due to its light blue color, which is fine yet reminds me of Davidoff Echo, Lanvin pour Homme or Azzaro Chrome.
-Don't get me wrong, I love all of them, simply I didn't wanna have another ozonic, metallic, aquatic clone in my wardrobe.
+I don't have Burberry Man and Mr. Burberry series yet, and I am unsure whether to buy Weekend and The Beat, the latter has very poor longevity and sillage when tested on my skin.
+So far, I overlooked Touch, perhaps due to its light blue color, which is delicate yet reminds me of Davidoff Echo, Lanvin pour Homme, or Azzaro Chrome.
+Don'tDon't get me wrong, and I love all of them, I didn't want to have another ozonic, metallic, aquatic clone in my wardrobe.

 Miserably, I was wrong, because it is reminiscent of none of them.
-Touch is classified as a woody-musky-aromatic scent.
+Touch is as a woody-musky-aromatic scent.
 It combines floral and citrus scents with a hint of cedar, musk, vetiver, and spice.
 What comes out of this blend is a pure but sweet scent that lingers on you for a long time.
-It does not stand out initially but it grows in on you.
+It does not stand out initially, but it grows in on you.

 Initially, it graces the skins with a soft, fresh, and watery violet leaves along with citrus mandarine petitgrain and aromatic slight medicinal artemisia.
 Here, the perfume begins to move from the lightest of comfort to a more rounded warmth that buzzes with a creamy evergreen.
-It's so soft and incredibly comforting, like a clear white finest cotton shirt you put on right after the morning shower...
+It'sIt's so soft and incredibly comforting, like a bright white most beautiful cotton shirt you put on right after the morning shower...
 A somewhat soapy, powdery, and gentle aura prevails.

-Have a nice Easter Monday dude.
+Have a lovely Easter Monday, folks.